sirmarcel/son/README.md

 ---
 ```

-It will be parsed into the metadata object, and a list containing the data objects with
+It will be parsed into the metadata object, and a list containing the data objects ("entries") with

 ```python
 >>> import son